heavyhdx/cmUpdater/README.md

 -Automatic installation of the downloaded update (TWRP required)

--MD5-generation and verification for backups and updates in TWRP
+-MD5-generation and verification for backups in TWRP

 -Path of work environment can be changed